nyan222/roman_empire_zoomcamp/README.md

     Template code for testing the output of the block.
     """
     assert output is not None, 'The output is undefined'
 ```

 Nice!
 There are only two things - loader works for about a day and you should delete local *.parquet files from `~/roman_empire_zoomcamp/mage-empire/magic-roman/`.
-On the first start with 2657 files you have to do it manually, just not to delete that very parquet, that we load to gcs storage right now, and for other runs we have to put in crontab this line
+On the first start with 2657 files you have to do it manually, just not to delete that very parquet, that we load to gcs storage right now, and for other runs we have to put in crontab this line:
 ```bash
 ~/roman_empire_zoomcamp/mage-empire/*.parquet -type f -mtime +1 -exec rm {} +
 ```